kafka, replication, disaster-recovery, multi-cluster, kafka-connect

 A basic MM2 configuration defines cluster aliases, connection details, and replication flows.
 Here's a simplified example:

-This configuration establishes replication from the source cluster to the target cluster for all topics matching the patterns orders.*, inventory.*, and shipments.*.
+This basic configuration establishes replication from the source cluster to the target cluster for all topics matching the patterns orders.*, inventory.*, and shipments.*.
 The replication factor settings ensure that MM2's internal topics are properly replicated for fault tolerance.

 Key configuration considerations include topic filtering (using regex patterns), replication factor settings, security credentials (when clusters use authentication), and performance tuning parameters like buffer sizes and number of tasks.
 For high-throughput environments, increasing the number of tasks allows MM2 to parallelize replication across multiple partitions and topics.